JOE’S JOURNAL African safari, Tanganyika March 21st, 1962

 African safari information:

-The Ngorongoro Crater is a huge 610 metre deep crater with a densely populated forest rim and covers 100 square miles. [i]
+[Editor’s note: The Ngorongoro Crater is a huge 610-metre-deep crater with a densely populated forest rim that covers 100 square miles.
+1

-If you go out on an African safari you are likely to see black rhino, large elephants (known as Tuskers), lion, leopard, hyena, wildebeest, buffalo, zebra, serval cat, cheetah, jackal, Grant’s gazelle, Thompson’s gazelle, flamingo, bat-eared foxes and about 400 species of bird. [ii]
+If you go out on an African safari you are likely to see black rhinos, large elephants (known as Tuskers), lions, leopards, hyenas, wildebeest, buffalo, zebra, serval cats, cheetah, jackal, Grant’s gazelle, Thompson’s gazelle, flamingo, bat-eared foxes and about 400 species of bird.
+2

 Getting out of your vehicle is strictly limited to just a few picnic spots.